This webcast is free to members.

 Michelle H Kozora

 Michelle Kozora holds a B.S. degree (Purdue University) and M.S. degree (Purdue University) in food science.
-Michelle first worked as a Food Technologist at Hormel Foods.
-Since 2003, she has been with Tate & Lyle.
+Michelle first worked for two years as a Food Technologist at Hormel Foods.
+From 2003 to early 2014, she was with Tate & Lyle.
 She was initially in their Food Ingredients Technical Service group as a Food Scientist and Senior Food Scientist.
+In this role, she worked with many different customers, including major food manufacturers and distributors, to help them with the development of new and existing product lines.
+She gained an in-depth knowledge of many food applications and ingredients.
 At the end of 2011, Michelle moved over into a Product Manager of Texturants role where she manages the cook-up starch portfolio from pricing, ensuring capacities, and to launching pipeline ingredients.
+Michelle recently started with Nestle in Solon, OH and works as a Project Manager on the Ingredients team focused on starches and related ingredients.
 Michelle is also very active in IFT, having been a member since 1997, and is a member of the New Professionals Taskforce.